build-trust/ockam/documentation/architecture/authorization/credential_authorization.md

 **Current implementation of attribute storage allows to store one attribute set per identity.**

-**If the same identity presents a new credential - old attribute set is overriden by a new one.**
+**If the same identity presents a new credential - old attribute set is overridden by a new one.**

 ### Credential exchange